firstcontributions/first-contributions/README.md

 #### If you don't have git on your machine, [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).

+## Basic definitions and meaning
+Before we begin, let's go over the meanings of some terms we'll be using:

+'Fork:' Imagine you have a toy car, and you want to make some changes to it without affecting the original car.
+Forking is like making a copy of the original car, so you have your own version to play with and modify.

+'Clone:' When you clone something, it's like creating an exact duplicate of an object.
+It's similar to making a photocopy of a drawing or a painting.
+You take the original and make an identical copy that you can work with separately.

+'Pull Request:' A pull request is like asking someone to review and accept your changes to a toy car.
+Let's say you've made some cool modifications to your cloned car, and you want the original car owner to consider adding those changes to their car.
+You create a pull request, which is like a request to "pull" your changes into their version.

+'Branch:' Think of a branch as a separate road that you can take while working on changes to a toy car.
+The main road represents the original version, and a branch is like a detour you can take to make your own modifications without affecting the main road.
+This way, you can experiment with different ideas and keep your changes separate until you're ready to merge them back onto the main road.

+'Commit:' A commit is like taking a snapshot of your toy car at a specific point in time.
+It's like capturing how your car looks and works after making some changes.
+Each commit represents a different version of the toy car that you can go back to and see the progress you've made.

 ## Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.